josdem/hugo/content/techtalk/spring/spring_boot_thymeleaf.md

 If you run the application again, you should see the index web page showing the Hello World message in `localhost:8080`

-## Sending model using Thymeleaf Template
+## Sending Model Using Thymeleaf Template

 [Thymeleaf](http://www.thymeleaf.org/) is a modern template engine for both web and standalone environments.
 Let’s create a simple model so we can send it to a web page